Florida Friendly Fertilizer

 My property is on a canal/lake/Intracoastal/etc. How do I maintain my yard without fertilizer?

 Properties on water bodies must take extra care as fertilizer can more directly wash in to the waterways.
 For this reason, fertilizer cannot be applied within 10 feet of the water body (3 feet if a deflector shield or drop spreader is used.)

 The ordinance suggests that property owners and managers use Integrated Pest Management (IPM) strategies and utilize plant selection and landscape design standards of the UF|IFAS Florida Friendly Landscape Program.

-Installing low maintenance, no-mow, Florida Friendly landscaping around your waterfront will not only allow for a beautiful landscape without the need for nitrogen fertilizer, it will also provide benefits for wildlife and serve as a buffer between the water and runoff from your and your neighbors’ yards, roofs, driveways, and streets, filtering out pollutants and helping maintain high water quality in your canal, lake, or waterway.
+Installing low maintenance, no-mow, Florida Friendly landscaping around your waterfront will not only allow for a beautiful landscape without the need for nitrogen fertilizer, it will also provide benefits for wildlife and serve as a buffer between the water and runoff from your yard, roof, driveway, and street, filtering out pollutants and helping maintain high water quality in your canal, lake, or waterway.

 Can I use fertilizer in the summer?